SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 == Why use SEO 44? ==

-Search Appearance Toolkit (SEO 44) is a fast, no-nonsense SEO plugin for users who want a complete set of powerful, essential SEO features without the performance impact, upsells, and dashboard clutter commonly found in larger plugins.
-Its intelligent schema scanner and powerful migration tools also make it an excellent choice for users looking to switch from a bloated plugin to a more lightweight solution.
+Search Appearance Toolkit (SEO 44) is a fast, no-nonsense SEO plugin for users who want a complete set of powerful, essential SEO features and automated optimization without the performance impact, upsells, and dashboard clutter commonly found in some plugins.
+SEO 44 features intelligent scanners to generate schema and easy migration tools, making it an excellent choice for users looking to switch from a bloated plugin to a lightweight solution.

 == Installation ==